-- a call option deed which gave Xstrata Projects an option to subscribe for 50% plus 1 share of the fully diluted and outstanding shares of Jumelles ("Majority Stake") in return for providing funding towards ongoing exploration of the Zanaga exploration licence area and a pre-feasibility study (the "PFS") subject to a minimum amount of US\$50 million (the "Xstrata Call Option").
-Under the terms of the Xstrata Call Option, the consideration payable by Xstrata Projects for the option shares that would be issued by Jumelles Limited would comprise (i) a commitment to fund all costs to be incurred by Jumelles Limited in completing an FS (provided such amount shall be greater than US\$100 million) or to carry out such a feasibility study at its own cost and (ii) payment of an amount (up to a maximum of US\$25 million) equal to the amount that Jumelles Limited owes to Garbet and Guava as loans which would be used to repay the latter; and - a Joint Venture Agreement which regulated the respective rights of the Company, Jumelles and Xstrata Projects in relation to Jumelles following exercise of the Xstrata Call Option.
-Subsequently:
+• a call option deed which gave Xstrata Projects an option to subscribe for 50% plus 1 share of the fully diluted and outstanding shares of Jumelles ("Majority Stake") in return for providing funding towards ongoing exploration of the Zanaga exploration licence area and a pre-feasibility study (the "PFS") subject to a minimum amount of US\$50 million (the "Xstrata Call Option").
+Under the terms of the Xstrata Call Option, the consideration payable by Xstrata Projects for the option shares that would be issued by Jumelles would comprise (i) a commitment to fund all costs to be incurred by Jumelles in completing an FS (provided such amount shall be greater than US\$100 million) or to carry out such a feasibility study at its own cost and (ii) payment of an amount (up to a maximum of US\$25 million) equal to the amount that Jumelles owes to Garbet and Guava as loans which would be used to repay the latter; and

-- Xstrata merged with Glencore on 2 May 2013 to form Glencore Xstrata which then took the role of JV partner in place of Xstrata, and has subsequently changed its name to Glencore plc. - O Under the terms of the Supplemental Agreement announced on 13 September 2013, the scope of the above mentioned FS was modified to a staged development basis, and the revised basis FS was completed in May 2014.
-The Supplemental Agreement also extended the work programme beyond the conclusion of the FS, up to December 2014 (towards which the Company contributed US\$17m from existing resources), and the Glencore call option over the Company's remaining 50% less one share shareholding in Jumelles Ltd was deleted.
+- an Agreement which regulated the respective rights of the Company, Jumelles and Xstrata Projects in relation to Jumelles following exercise of the Xstrata Call Option.
+Subsequently: - Xstrata merged with the Glencore group on 2 May 2013 to form Glencore Xstrata and the holding of the merged group subsequently changed its name to Glencore plc. - O Under the terms of the Supplemental Agreement announced on 13 September 2013, the scope of the above mentioned FS was modified to a staged development basis, and the revised basis FS was completed in May 2014.
+The Supplemental Agreement also extended the work programme beyond the conclusion of the FS, up to December 2014 (towards which the Company contributed US\$17m from existing resources), and the Glencore call option over the Company's remaining 50% less one share shareholding in Jumelles was deleted.